Old Manali-'Dev Bhumi' - 'The Valley of the Gods'

 Here, on the southern slopes of the upper Kullu Valley, the faces of the people are clear, bright and happy.
 They smile easily and walk slowly.
 People are rarely in a rush and nearly all the ways you can walk are going up or down and steeply so.
 On the paths high up above the rushing river splitting the valley below, iridescent blue butterflies, exotic birds and green and yellow flocks of parrots flit amongst the trees and flowers.
 Aware of it or not, these people live in the Valley of the Gods as this place is called and the Gods are known for their happiness.
 Nonetheless, I remember Hari Das Baba once wrote, "Those who live in the Himalaya, do not notice it so much."
 It seems this is true of all of us in all ways and all the time, we quickly become used to everything; however, during my first year here in the Himalaya, I noticed all of it every day.

-Rising up as an exquisite backdrop to these grand hills are would be called great mountains almost anywhere else in the world, the towering lines of white waves, the great snow-capped peaks of the Himalayas.
+Rising up as an exquisite backdrop to these grand hills are would be called great mountains almost anywhere else in the world, towering lines of white waves, the great snow-capped peaks of the Himalayas.
 Remote, distant, unsettled, mythical, they catch the first and last sunlight of the day and cannot help but radiate glory.
 Perhaps this last description makes too little of everything else here, for truly, the whole place is glorious.

 On the Tibetan side, the faces of the people are broader and their bone structure larger.
 Their eyes are flavored with a Tibetan/Chinese/Mongolian shape and they are primarily Buddhists instead of Hindus.
 The 'end of the habitable world', referred to the distinction between the weather, land, religion and cultural differences found on either side and of course the 'End of the Habitable World' would be meaningful to those on either side of the pass, but, I believe it arose out of India India, which saw 'the lack of civilization' on the Tibetan plateau when compared with that of the plains of India which were considered 'habitable' and the more easy to live in.
 This becomes all the more obvious when one drives over the pass and onto the high, desert like Himalayan plateau of Ladakh and Tibet.
 Either way, the 'End of the Habitable World' is a name that finds clear definitions here.

 The 'Rohtang' Pass means 'a pile of corpses' and testifies to the unpredictability and difficulty of crossing this pass, as well as the large amount of people who sought to do so over thousands of years.
 It is the oldest and most heavily traveled pass between the Tibetan plateau and the plains of India.
 Manali, used to be a great trading center where goods from the north/Tibet were exchanged with traders coming north from Delhi and the plains of India and yaks and horses were fed and refreshed after their long and arduous trip.
 It was as if everything heading into Tibet, had to come over the Rohtang and everything coming from Tibet passed over the same route.
 Even today, because of bad weather, the pass is only open 7 months a year.
-The paved road that goes through it, was only built in the 1950's, when India realized that it needed to protect its northern region of Ladakh from potential Chinese incursion.
+The paved road that goes through the pass, was only built in the 1950's, when India realized that it needed to protect its northern region of Ladakh from potential Chinese incursion.
 Before that, everything went over the pass on foot, carried by man, yak, horse, donkey, sheep and goat.
-This year (2019) marked the opening of a tunnel underneath the mountain pass nearly 5.5 miles long and constructed by India.
+2019 marked the opening of a tunnel underneath the mountain pass nearly 5.5 miles long and constructed by India.

-Rohtang, in spite of being 'only' 14,000 feet high is surrounded by peaks that go up over 20,000ft.
+The Rohtang, in spite of being 'only' 14,000 feet high is surrounded by peaks that go up over 20,000ft.
 The weather that sweeps through that pass is changeable, unpredictable and powerful.
 Sudden snowstorms and blizzards are common.

 Here, in the Kullu Valley, the men are truly handsome and many of them look like movie stars.
 By this, I mean the classic appearances of Cary Grant, Douglas Fairbanks, Clark Gable and Gary Cooper.
 Perhaps it is the food, the genes, the weather or all of it, but one way or another, the look of the people is like an old snapshot, one that refers back to a time when people were physically and emotionally healthy and the living was good and honest.